Does The Epson Perfection V850 Photo Scanner Offer Professional Scans For Film And 35mm Slides?

 This seems to be the biggest issue in the design of this machine because the rest of the features and the hardware receive pretty strong praise.
-At the time of writing, the product had received an Amazon satisfaction rating of 4.5 out of 5 and the lowest ranked reviews cited problems such as damage to the glass on arrival and other manufacturing faults.
+Other than that, some also cited problems such as damage to the glass on arrival and other manufacturing faults.

 Summary: does this lack of negative feedback mean that this Epson Photo and Film Pro Photo Scanner is highly recommendable?

 There is a recommendation from one user that states that this model is best suited for people with a large quantity of slides and negatives to convert.
 The issue with the film holders may end up being too annoying for some users that have multiple negatives to load but for those that get the hang of it, the design of this scanner and the clever use of optics means that it is definitely worth a little patience.